nanda-pratama-bekisarnet/editable-website/README.md

- - Modified to correctly run on Cloudflare
+ - Modified to correctly run on Cloudflare Pages, D1, and R2

  - Find the original code in